Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \guidelinesubsubsection{Study Types}

-This guideline \must be followed for all studies that involve tools with system-level components beyond bare LLMs, from lightweight wrappers that pre-process user input or post-process model outputs, to systems employing retrieval-augmented methods or complex agent-based architectures.
+This guideline \must be followed for all studies that involve tools with system-level components beyond bare LLMs, from lightweight wrappers that pre-process user input or post-process model outputs, to systems employing retrieval-augmented methods or complex agentic architectures.
+It also \must be followed by all studies that use concrete prompts or prompt templates.